jtertil/CS50W-jt-project1/README.md

 * If you’ve added any Python packages that need to be installed in order to run your web application, be sure to add them to requirements.txt!

 #### Personal touch and additional features:
-* authors and books are divided into separate tables to prevent data duplication (one author could write many books, and also one book could have many more than one author)
+* authors and books are divided into separate tables to prevent data duplication (one author could write many books, and also one book could have more than one author)
 * landing page for author details with photo, description and list of books from database
 * full text search instead of LIKE
 * form validation errors are caught and displayed by flash massages